chuboyo/P2PChat/README.md

    - cd into the backend directory

-   - Build and start docker container using <docker-compose up --build>
+   - Build and start docker container using => docker-compose up --build

 2. On a different terminal window, start the frontend server:

    - cd into the frontend directory

-   - Install dependencies => npm install

-   - Start the development server by running => npm start
+   - Build and start docker container using => docker-compose up --build

 3. On a web browser, navigate to http://localhost:3000/